ASCLEPION PERGAMON TURKEY

 Pergamon Asclepion had a great reputation in terms of its architectural understanding and treatment methods.
-It was very remarkable that the treatment method was determined according to the dreams of the patients within the scope of suggestion treatment.
-In addition, physiological treatment methods applied here were among the other methods used in the treatments.
+It was very remarkable that the treatment method was determined according to the dreams of the patients within the scope of suggested treatment.
+In addition, physiological treatment methods applied were among the other methods.

 The Asclepion health center hosted important names of the period as well as being famous in terms of treatment methods and architecture.
 Many important Emperors of the period (Caracalla, Marcus Aurelius, etc), philosophers, artists, sculptors, aristocrats lived or visited here from time to time.
 Galenos, who was born in Pergamum and came after Hippocrates, was also working as a doctor in this treatment center.

 Famous master of discourse Aelius Aristides came to Asklepion to seek a cure for his illness and stayed here for a while.
 He wrote in his work “Hieroi Logoi“, recording various information about the treatment methods applied here, its architecture, and visitors during his stay.
 In this way, he has helped the treatment methods and application methods applied in the sacred area to reach today.
 “Hieroi Logoi” shows that Asclepion is not only a major treatment center but also an important center in the field of politics, art, and culture.

 Asclepion lived its golden age in the Roman Period in terms of its treatment methods, application style, and architectural development.
 It was also the only hospital established in Asia Minor.